-For good reason, nuclear medicine has become an integral part of the diagnosis procedures for most physicians.
+Nuclear medicine has become an integral part of the diagnostic procedures for most physicians.
 Today, radiology departments are a large part of every diagnosis and treatment center in large part because of the benefits of nuclear medicine.

 Is Nuclear Medicine Safe?

-Nuclear medicine involves the use of small amounts of radioactive medications which are introduced into the body so that radiation technologists can gather images from within.
+Nuclear medicine involves the use of small amounts of radioactive medications introduced into the body so that radiation technologists can gather images from within.
 Such images are impossible using any other methods.

-Naturally, many patients are concerned with ingesting anything labeled radioactive and want to know if nuclear medicine is safe.
+Naturally, many patients are concerned about ingesting anything labeled radioactive and want to know if nuclear medicine is safe.
 The short answer is yes.
 It is safe.

-The long answer is that the amount of radiation in the radiotracers is very small.
-In addition, because the radiation is targeting a specific organ of interest, the rest of the body is unaffected.
-Plus, radiologists take into account the body weight of the patient so that no more radiation is used than is needed for each procedure.
-In fact, less radiation enters a body through nuclear medicine than through a traditional x-ray, which has long been understood to be safe within carefully followed guidelines.
+The long answer is that the amount of radiation in the radiotracers is minimal.
+In addition, because the radiation targets a specific organ of interest, the rest of the body is unaffected.
+Plus, radiologists take into account the patient’s body weight so that no more radiation is used than is needed for each procedure.
+Less radiation enters a body through nuclear medicine than a traditional x-ray, which has long been understood to be safe within carefully followed guidelines.